neochiken/Merethic/README.md

 ![](img/IED03.jpg)

-You should also check your inventory for the Merethic Pocket Guide book as that has some useful info you may need when playing.

 # Updating Merethic
 When an update is released, please always check the [changelog](changelog.md) first.
 Backup your saves before you commit to any updates, Wabbajack doesn't usually touch save files, it does has the ability to delete them if it wanted to.